Slicing up multigraded linear series: Abstract

 \section{Abstract}

 Multigraded linear series generalize the classical morphism to the linear series of a basepoint-free line bundle on a scheme.
 We investigate the collection of the natural cornering morphisms into elementary bigraded linear series obtained from direct summands of the original globally generated vector bundle.
 Our main result is a condition on the injectivity of the product morphism.
-We apply our result in three examples: modules over the reconstruction algebra, equivariant Hilbert and Quot schemes of quotient stacks and Kapranov's tilting bundle over the Grassmannian.
+We apply our result in two examples: modules over the reconstruction algebra and equivariant Hilbert and Quot schemes of quotient stacks.